-Perform an Appraisal Standards Review to Determine Whether A County Appraisal District Complies with All Appraisal Standards, Procedures and Methodology
+Perform an Appraisal Standards Review (ASR) to Determine Whether a County Appraisal District Complies with All Appraisal Standards, Procedures and Methodologies

-This protocol is used to perform an appraisal standards review on a county appraisal district (CAD).
-The protocol outlines the minimum number of activities that a reviewer will need to perform in order to gather all the information and documentation necessary to assess a CAD's compliance with appraisal standards, procedures and methodology as called for in Property Tax Code Section 5.102.
+PTD uses this protocol to perform an appraisal standards review of a county appraisal district (CAD).
+The protocol outlines the minimum number of activities that a reviewer must perform to gather the information and documentation needed to assess compliance with appraisal standards, procedures and methodologies, as called for in Tax Code Section 5.102.
 The Comptroller will determine whether or not the CAD is in compliance with generally accepted appraisal standards and practices.

-Note: This protocol outlines the set of activities for conducting an appraisal standards review and sets a minimum list of the data needs, people to interview and an initial, minimum set of questions for the reviewer to ask to solicit information for performing these tasks.
-The reviewer may develop additional questions as required during the course of the review.
+This protocol establishes a minimum list of the data needs, including interviews, and an initial set of questions that should be asked to solicit information for the review.
+The reviewer may develop additional questions as required during the course of the ASR.

 Generally Accepted Appraisal Practices

-There are three general appraisal methods or approaches–cost, income and market–that a Chief Appraiser must consider in determining the market value of property.
-The Chief Appraiser must use the method most appropriate in appraising a particular property.
+An appraiser must consider three general appraisal methods or approaches–cost, income and market–in determining the market value of a property.
+The chief appraiser must use the method most appropriate in appraising a particular property.
 These three approaches are outlined below.

-Additional information about the approaches to determining or appraising value may be found in appraisal textbooks.
 Appraisers usually determine the value of producing mineral deposits–such as oil, gas and coal–and the value of many utility and commercial properties by using the income approach to value.
 Most appraisal districts contract with consultants to appraise mineral and utility properties.
-The Chief Appraiser can provide information concerning the method used to appraise mineral and utility properties.
+The chief appraiser of each CAD can provide information concerning the method used to appraise mineral and utility properties.
+Additional information about the approaches may be found in appraisal textbooks.